Boeing pilot involved in Max testing is indicted in Texas

 A Boeing test pilot has been indicted on fraud charges related to his work in evaluating the 737 Max jetliner, the same model that was involved in two deadly crashes

-DALLAS -- A Boeing pilot involved in testing the 737 Max jetliner was indicted Thursday by a federal grand jury on charges of deceiving safety regulators who were evaluating the plane, which was later involved in two deadly crashes.
+DALLAS -- A former Boeing pilot was indicted Thursday by a federal grand jury on charges of deceiving safety regulators about the 737 Max jetliner, which was later involved in two deadly crashes.

-The indictment accuses Mark A. Forkner of giving the Federal Aviation Administration false and incomplete information about an automated flight-control system that played a role in the crashes, which killed 346 people.
+The indictment charges Mark A. Forkner with giving the Federal Aviation Administration false and incomplete information about an automated flight-control system that played a role in the crashes, which killed 346 people.

-Prosecutors said that because of Forkner's “alleged deception,” the system was not mentioned in key FAA documents, pilot manuals or pilot-training material supplied to airlines.
+Prosecutors said that because of Forkner's alleged deception, the system was not mentioned in pilot manuals or training materials.

-The flight-control system automatically pushed down the noses of Max jets that crashed in 2018 in Indonesia, and 2019 in Ethiopia.
-The pilots tried unsuccessfully to regain control, but both planes went into nosedives minutes after taking off.

-Most pilots were unaware of the system, called the Maneuvering Characteristics Augmentation System, until after the first crash.
+An attorney for Forkner did not immediately respond for comment.
+Boeing declined to comment.

 Forkner, 49, was charged with two counts of fraud involving aircraft parts in interstate commerce and four counts of wire fraud.
 Federal prosecutors said he is expected to make his first appearance in court on Friday in Fort Worth, Texas.
 If convicted on all counts, he could face a sentence of up to 100 years in prison.

-Boeing designed the Max to be a more fuel-efficient version of the venerable 737 that could compete with a plane developed by European rival Airbus.
-The flight-control system was meant to make the Max fly like previous 737s despite a tendency for the nose to tilt upward under some circumstances.
+The indictment charges that he hid information about a flight-control system that activated erroneously and pushed down the noses of Max jets that crashed in 2018 in Indonesia, and 2019 in Ethiopia.
+The pilots tried unsuccessfully to regain control, but both planes went into nosedives minutes after taking off.

+Forkner was Boeing's chief technical pilot on the Max program.
+Prosecutors said that Forkner learned about an important change to the Maneuvering Characteristics Augmentation System flight-control system in 2016, but withheld the information from the FAA.
+That led the agency to delete reference to MCAS from a technical report and, in turn, it didn’t appear in pilot manuals.
+Most pilots didn’t know about MCAS until after the first crash.

-Congressional investigators have suggested that Forkner and Boeing downplayed the power of the system to avoid a requirement that pilots undergo extensive and expensive retraining, which would increase airlines’ costs to operate the plane.
+Prosecutors suggested that Forkner downplayed the power of the system to avoid a requirement that pilots undergo extensive and expensive retraining, which would increase training costs for airlines.
+Congressional investigators suggested additional training would have added $1 million to the price of each plane.

-Chad Meacham, acting U.S. attorney for the northern district of Texas, said Forkner tried to save Boeing money by withholding “critical information” from regulators.

-“His callous choice to mislead the FAA hampered the agency’s ability to protect the flying public and left pilots in the lurch, lacking information about certain 737 MAX flight controls,” Meacham said in a statement.
+“In an attempt to save Boeing money, Forkner allegedly withheld critical information from regulators,” said Chad Meacham, acting U.S. attorney for the northern district of Texas.
+“His callous choice to mislead the FAA hampered the agency’s ability to protect the flying public and left pilots in the lurch, lacking information about certain 737 MAX flight controls."

+Forkner told another Boeing employee in 2016 that MCAS was “egregious” and “running rampant” when he tested it in a flight simulator, but he didn't tell that to the FAA.

+“So I basically lied to the regulators (unknowingly),” Forkner wrote in a message that became public in 2019.

+Forkner, who lives in a Fort Worth suburb, joined Southwest Airlines after leaving Boeing, but left the airline about a year ago.

-Chicago-based Boeing agreed to a $2.5 billion settlement to end a Justice Department criminal investigation into the company's actions.
-Boeing said in the settlement last year that employees had misled regulators about the safety of the Max.
-The settlement included a fine, money for airlines that bought the plane and compensation for families of the passengers who died in the crashes.
+Chicago-based Boeing agreed to a $2.5 billion settlement to end a Justice Department investigation into the company's actions.
+The government agreed to drop a criminal charge of conspiracy against Boeing after three years if the company carries out terms of the January 2020 settlement.
+The settlement included a $243.6 million fine, nearly $1.8 billion for airlines that bought the plane and $500 million for a fund to compensate families of the passengers who were killed.

 Dozens of families of passengers are suing Boeing in federal court in Chicago.